Institute4FutureHealth/CHA/docs/source/api/tasks/index.rst

 **Service-based** is a way that you have your services served on a server somewhere.
 Then you provide APIs to use your services.
 In this case, your task should simply call the implemented APIs using python libraries like `requests` to call your APIs.
 It is your responsibility to maintain your task and provide proper documentation for those who want to use your services (e.g., how to register to your service, if any api key is needed to be acquired, or any privacy and policy considerations).

+To get started writing a new task, please take a look at the :ref:`task` documentation and implementation.
+Looking at existing implemented tasks can also help understanding how to add new tasks.

 .. toctree::
    :maxdepth: 1